 Harry nodded.
 ‘I meant I wasn’t expecting you to appear right in the middle of my bedroom.’

 The corner of her mouth crooked into a smile.
 ‘I thought it was unlikely I’d catch you undressed again.’

 Heat crept onto his face.
 ‘Fortunately, I’m actually wearing some clothes this time.’

 Fleur swept a stray lock of silver away from her face with her little finger and winked at him.
 ‘It’s not that fortunate.’

 Harry flushed.
 ‘I — I — er — I have no response to that.’

-She laughed and glanced around his room, then tapped a finger on the small black crosses marking his calendar.
+She laughed and glanced around his room, tapping a finger on the small black crosses marking his calendar.
 ‘Counting down the days, Harry?’

-He stared at his feet, then tugged on a pair of trainers from the cupboard, and prayed for the heat to fade from his cheeks.
+He stared at his feet, tugging on a pair of trainers from the cupboard and praying for the heat to fade from his cheeks.
 ‘Where are we going?’

 Fleur flashed him a bright smile.
 ‘Gemenc.
 It is a very special forest in muggle Hungary.’